forcedotcom/cli/releasenotes/README.md

 ## July 22, 2021

 * We aren't releasing a Salesforce CLI patch this week.
-The latest version of the Salesforce CLI remains 7.111.0.
+The latest version of Salesforce CLI remains 7.111.0.

 ## 7.110.0 (July 15, 2021)